habberrih/linux-disk-cleanup-cron/README.md

 disk-cleanup: Starting: apt-get clean
 disk-cleanup: Done: apt-get clean
 ...

+# After cleanup, the script reports freed space delta
+disk-cleanup: Freed 3GB (from 7GB to 10GB) on /
 ```

 For testing cron timing, you can temporarily use every 5 minutes: